BrentAIICT/MSSA-SCA/PowerShellTraining/PSADProject3.md

     </Strong></details>
 -->

+# Find all direct and indirect groups an AD user is a member of

-# Complete the following before starting this project
+## Complete the following before starting this project

 ## Create groups and group memberships for this project
 - Run this from LON-CL1